Health Lifestyle

 Eat for Your Heart!

-High blood pressure or hypertension is a common disorder and it’s directly linked to the #1 cause of death on the planet — heart disease.
+High blood pressure or hypertension is a common disorder, and it’s directly linked to the number one cause of death on the planet — heart disease.
 It’s also highly treatable and, in many cases, preventable.
 While prescription drugs are the default medical approach, dietary interventions can help prevent and control high blood pressure, especially when those diets include particular nutrients that lower blood pressure.

 Whether you have high blood pressure or not, by incorporating the plant-based foods mentioned above, you’ll have a totally natural way to improve your cardiovascular health.
 And your overall health, too — because unlike with most medications, the only side effects of a healthy diet are good ones!